P Company: Milling

+The event takes place on the Tuesday afternoon and is the final test of P Company before the beret parade where recruits, addressed as 'Joes' by training staff, find out whether they have passed and earned their Maroon Beret.

 Women

-In 2020 Capt Rosie Wild RHA became the first woman to pass Pre-Parachute Selection.
+In 2020, Capt Rosie Wild of 7 Para RHA became the first woman to pass All Arms Pre-Parachute Selection.

-In 2022 Addy Carter of 16 Medical Regiment became the first female enlisted soldier to pass Pre-Parachute Selection.
+In 2022, Pte Addy Carter of 16 Medical Regiment became the first female enlisted soldier to pass All Arms Pre-Parachute Selection.

+In 2023 Lieutenant Hannah Knapton of Parachute Regiment became the first woman to serve as a platoon commander in a regular battalion.